 This what we learned at Pollinator Day:

-- The impact of neonicitinoids on foraging bees with Vera Krischik, Entomologist at the University of MN.
+- The impact of neonicitinoids on foraging bees with Vera Krischik, entomologist at the University of Minnesota.

 - The monarch butterfly life cycle with Butterfly Jane